Colorado Springs Planned Parenthood shooting: State charges

 On November 30, 2015, Dear was charged with first-degree murder and appeared in court (via video from the El Paso County Jail) and was ordered held without bond.
-If convicted, he would face either life in prison or the death penalty (although Colorado abolished the death penalty in 2020, the legislation was not retroactive).
+If convicted, he would have faced either life in prison or the death penalty (although Colorado abolished the death penalty in 2020, the legislation was not retroactive).
 Dear was later appointed a public defender: Daniel King, the same attorney who represented James Eagan Holmes, the convicted perpetrator of the 2012 Aurora, Colorado shooting.
 At the request of prosecutors, the judge ordered the sealing of court documents related to the investigation.

 The case was brought in Colorado's Fourth Judicial District before Judge Gilbert Anthony Martinez.
 Appearing in court on December 9 to be formally charged with 179 felony counts, including first-degree murder, Dear interrupted proceedings more than a dozen times, yelling: "I am guilty, there's no trial.
 I'm a warrior for the babies," later adding "Protect the babies!"
 Dear stated "Kill the babies, that's what Planned Parenthood does" and accused his public defenders of conspiring with Planned Parenthood against him.
 The New York Times reported that Dear's "angry outbursts, declarations of guilt and expressions of anti-abortion politics ... seemed to remove any doubt about his motivation."

 At the hearing, Dear also said: "You're not my lawyer" and "I will not meet with him again" and said "I'm not going to agree to mental health evaluations so they can't put me on psychotropic drugs so I can't talk like the Batman guy"—a reference to Holmes.

 At a hearing in December 2015, Dear attempted to fire his public defender, telling the court: "I invoke my constitutional right to defend myself."
 Judge Martinez ordered Dear to undergo a mental competency evaluation at a state mental hospital to determine whether he is sufficiently competent to make the decision to represent himself.

 In March 2016, Judge Martinez set a competency hearing for the following month.
 Dear's counsel requested that the judge send his client to the Colorado Mental Health Institute at Pueblo, the state mental hospital where the evaluation was done.
 In May 2016, Judge Martinez ruled that Dear was incompetent to stand trial, citing experts' finding that Dear has a "delusional disorder, persecutory type."
 Martinez ordered Dear to be indefinitely confined to a Colorado state mental hospital.
-In February 2018, following further evaluations by state psychiatrists, the judge ruled that Dear remains incompetent to stand trial, meaning that the prosecution remains on hold indefinitely.
-As of October 2023, Dear is still confined with no trial date.
+In February 2018, following further evaluations by state psychiatrists, the judge ruled that Dear remained incompetent to stand trial, meaning that the prosecution would remain on hold indefinitely.
+As of October 2023, Dear was still confined with no trial date.
+On November 22, 2025, Dear died in federal custody without ever standing trial.